robb-j/gruber/quick-tour.md

 }
 ```

-This is mostly yargs-specific code, it creates an entrypoint so we can run the server and configure the port it runs on.
+This is mostly yargs-specific code, it creates an entry-point so we can run the server and configure the port it runs on.

 ## Configuration

 The CLI is one way of changing how the application runs by exposing options to configure what the code does.
 Gruber has a much more in-depth **Configuration** module you can use to declaratively define how all parts of your application are configured.

-> Reccomended reading [12 fractured apps](https://medium.com/@kelseyhightower/12-fractured-apps-1080c73d481c) - it really inspired the design of configuration
+> Recommended reading [12 fractured apps](https://medium.com/@kelseyhightower/12-fractured-apps-1080c73d481c) - it really inspired the design of configuration

 Lets use configuration, create **config.js**: